 Many people require some basic, although expensive, properties.
 In particular, many Americans rely on their cars to get to and from work, making the potential loss of this property truly devastating.
 Fortunately, most individuals and families who file for Chapter 7 bankruptcy are able to avoid losing their car.

-For more information regarding your options during bankruptcy, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today.
+For more information regarding your options during bankruptcy, contact the Birmingham bankruptcy attorneys of [firm-name], at [phone-number] today.

 There are a few requirements that must be fulfilled before a person can keep his or her car or truck.
 In particular, the worth of the vehicle and the amount owed by the debtor can play an important role in determining whether or not a vehicle can be kept.